naokazuterada/MarkdownTOC/README.md

 - Auto link when heading has anchor defined
 - Auto linking for _clickable_ TOC
 - Manipulation of auto link ids
-- Control of depth listed in TOC
+- Control of levels listed in TOC
 - Ordered or unordered style for TOC elements
 - Customizable list bullets in TOC
 - Specify custom indentation prefix